inhumantsar/tacostream/README.md

 # tacostream - never. log. off.

-streams /r/neoliberal's busyass discussion thread in a more chat-like format.
+Streams /r/neoliberal's busyass discussion thread.

 ## wtf for?

-why not?
+Why not?

-## what's the plan?
+## What's the plan?

-1. to not get bloated.
+1. To not get bloated.
-2. stay focused on the dt.
+2. Stay focused on the dt.
-3. have fun with it.
+3. Have fun with it.

-## how does it work?

-1. an ingestion service listens to r/neoliberal for new comments
-2. comments on the dt get tossed on to a pub/sub topic.
-3. a small web service subscribes to the topic and listens for connections from the app.
-4. any new comments the web service gets via the subscription get relayed to any connected apps.

-### why add all these extra services?

-there's only so much you can do with an app.
+## How do i build it?

+Just like any other flutter project.

+### Hive type adaptors

+These need to be generated before running a build:

+        flutter pub get
+        flutter packages pub run build_runner build